 A pause between conversations came between us – and then the remarkable happened.

 Reaching into the pocket of his sweatshirt, his hand searched through an assortment of hand-rolled cigarettes.
-The practice of harvesting the tobacco from unfinished and discarded cigarettes is a common practice for many who call the street their home.
+The practice of harvesting tobacco from unfinished and discarded cigarettes is a common practice for many who call the street their home.

 “Want one?
 I rolled them myself.”